Battle of the Little Bighorn

 Public response to the Great Sioux War varied in the immediate aftermath of the battle.
-Libbie Custer, Custer's widow, soon worked to burnish her husband's memory, and during the following decades Custer and his troops came to be considered heroic figures in American history.
-The battle, and Custer's actions in particular, have been studied extensively by historians.
+Custer's widow Libbie Custer soon began to work to burnish her husband's memory, and during the following decades, Custer and his troops came to be widely considered to be heroic figures in U.S. history.
+The battle and Custer's actions in particular have been studied extensively by historians.
+Custer's heroic public image began to tarnish after the death of his widow in 1933 and the publication in 1934 of Glory Hunter - The Life of General Custer by Frederic F. Van de Water, which was the first book to depict Custer in unheroic terms.
+These two events, combined with the cynicism of an economic depression and historical revisionism, led to a more realistic view of Custer and his defeat on the banks of the Little Bighorn River.
 Little Bighorn Battlefield National Monument honors those who fought on both sides.